-Likewise, after ITValue::SetNull is called to set a value object to null (where the term "null" means SQL NULL: that is, no data), calls to ITValue::Printable return the string "null" for that value object to indicate that the value object contains no data.
+Likewise, after ITValue::SetNull is called to set a value object to null (where the term "null" means SQL NULL: That is, no data), calls to ITValue::Printable return the string "null" for that value object to indicate that the value object contains no

-In the special case where an Object Interface for C++ application program actually inserted the valid data string "null" into a value object (for example, by calling ITValue::FromPrintable("null") or by fetching it from a database), the application could still distinguish between a null value object and a value object containing the valid data "null" by calling the function ITValue::IsNull on the value object.
-ITValue::IsNull will return true if the value object is null and false if the value object contains the valid data "null."
-Calling ITValue::IsNull is the preferred way to determine if a value object contains no data and should be used instead of ITValue::Printable.
+In the special case where an Object Interface for C++ application program inserted the valid data string "null" into a value object (for example, by calling ITValue::FromPrintable("null") or by fetching it from a database), the application can still distinguish between a null value object and a value object containing the valid data "null" by calling the function ITValue::IsNull on the value object.
+ITValue::IsNull returns true if the value object is null and false if the value object contains the valid data "null."
+Calling ITValue::IsNull is the preferred way to determine if a value object contains no data and is to be used instead of ITValue::Printable.

-Appendix A. Supported Data Types
+Appendix A. Supported data types

-This appendix lists the server data types and the interfaces supported for them.
+This section lists the server data types and the interfaces supported for them.

-Tip: Objects that are BLOB and CLOB objects implemented as part of the IBM Informix Object Interface for C++ library return the textual value of the smart large object handle via the ITValue::Printable method and set it via ITValue::FromPrintable.
+Tip: Objects that are BLOB and CLOB objects implemented as part of the IBM Informix Object Interface for C++ library return the textual value of the smart large object handle through the ITValue::Printable method and set it through ITValue::FromPrintable.